 We said good-bye and I continued my walk.
 Not far from the Tye River bridge are the steps to the old graveyard, a roadside attraction of abandonment.

-A writer once shared a piece inspired by this graveyard:
+Writer Alex Joyner once shared a piece inspired by this graveyard:

 A concrete slab is all that keeps T. B. Denton from spilling into the intersection of 655 & 626 by the Tye River bridge in Norwood.
 He’s been planted there in sight of the Tye for a century now but mountainsides roll down, slowly or suddenly, and the concrete is a stop gap measure to prevent T. B.’s further demise.